How much is gap insurance in Missouri?

 Who should buy gap insurance in Missouri?

-You don't need gap insurance if you own your vehicle or make a large down payment so that you owe less than the car's value from the start of your loan.
+You don't need gap insurance if you own your car or made a large down payment to ensure that you owe less than the car's value at the start of your loan.

 What is standalone gap insurance in Missouri?